 If you decide to hire developers in Poland, you need to explore its labor market first.
 Select a desired location and check its talent pool, average compensation rates, competition for software development specialists, market trends, infrastructure, and business environment, etc. In this way you will:

 – know the possibilities of carrying out time-effective hiring;

 – set a competitive remuneration for your candidate;

 – be equipped with knowledge of how to do business in the chosen area.

 2. Define your job requirements

 Before diving down into the enormous pool of candidates, you should determine your job requirements.
-The professional competence of an IT specialist may differ, depending on the position.
-For instance, if you are looking for a .NET developer, you should distinguish between front- and back-end positions, since their skill stacks are quite different.
+The professional competence of a Polish coder may differ, depending on the position.
+For instance, if you are looking for a .NET developer, bear in mind that these programmers should be proficient in .NET, C# or VB.NET, .NET Framework, SQL Server or MS SQL, as well as understand the software development life cycle, testing principles, and patch code.
 Moreover, don’t forget to mention the expertise level: junior, middle or senior, since their professional knowledge and experience are not the same as well.

 3. Select candidates and conduct job interviews

 When all the preparation is done, you can then move on to the selection of suitable candidates.
 During the job interview, pay special attention to such aspects: